 As opposed to flexible LATCH, rigid LATCH super securely attaches the seat to the vehicle when not occupied, dramatically reducing the odds of it becoming a projectile in an accident.

 Cupholders: There are 2 cupholders, which doesn’t make this choice stand out, but have you ever met a kid who doesn’t fancy cupholders?
-One little downside about these cupholders is that, unlike many, these ones don’t have a bottom.
+One little downside about these cupholders is that, unlike many, they don’t have a bottom.
+This may not bum out everyone, but I prefer cupholders with a bottom.

 The cover is pretty plush, removable, and machine washable.
 And I appreciate that the Peg Perego Viaggio HBB 120 Booster manual provides clear cleaning instructions.
-But I found that removing this cover did take some getting used to.
+Removing this cover did take some getting used to, though.

 The instructions manual says to be careful when removing the cover or you’ll damage the padding.
 Tearing the seat down to take out the cover can feel intimidating at first, but it does get easier down the road.